 In contrast, recalcitrant or drying-sensitive seeds are “readily killed by drying, most especially if their moisture content falls below the critical value ranging from 12-30%.
 Unlike orthodox seeds they generally cannot withstand temperatures lower than 20 C, partly because of the high moisture content which renders the seed prone to chilling or freezing injury.
 Some can maintain viability at slightly lower temperatures but vigor of the seedling may be affected.

-The seed of a number of species, especially those of temperate origin, can tolerate much lower temperatures and may even require such conditions for germination.
+The seeds of a number of species, especially those of temperate origin, can tolerate much lower temperatures and may even require such conditions for germination.
 Even if kept moist, recalcitrant seeds are relatively short-lived with viabilities maintained from only a few weeks to a few months, depending on the species.

 Recalcitrant species belong to trees and shrubs of the tropics and temperate areas which are moist, and some plants which grow in aquatic environments.
 These include some aquatic species, large-seeded tropical fruits and perennial plantation crops and timber species.”
 (Agroforestry Seeds Circular, March 1993).